apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the version of the service provided by the component.
+<p>Specifies the version of the Service provided by the Component.
 It follows the syntax and semantics of the &ldquo;Semantic Versioning&rdquo; specification (<a href="http://semver.org/">http://semver.org/</a>).</p>
 <p>The Semantic Versioning specification defines a version number format of X.Y.Z (MAJOR.MINOR.PATCH), where:</p>
 <ul>